 How to Become a Forensic Scientist in 5 Steps

-What is a Forensic Scientist?
+What is Forensic Science?

 Step 1: Earn a Bachelor's Degree

-A bachelor's degree in biology, chemistry, physics or physical anthropology is sufficient for entry-level work as a forensic scientist.
+A bachelor's degree in biology, chemistry, physics, or physical anthropology is sufficient for entry-level work as a forensic scientist.
 However, many schools offer interdisciplinary 4-year degree programs in forensic science that synthesize content from each subject area with criminal justice concepts.
-In addition to basic science, academic and lab courses might include organic chemistry, inorganic chemistry, genetics and microbiology.
-Some programs offer specialized tracks in forensic biology, chemistry or anthropology.
+In addition to basic science, academic and lab courses might include organic chemistry, inorganic chemistry, genetics, and microbiology.
+Some programs offer specialized tracks in forensic biology, chemistry, or anthropology.

 Step 2: Participate in an Internship

-Step 3: Earn a Graduate Degree
+Step 3: Optional: Earn a Graduate Degree

 Step 4: Obtain a Job